 Culture is at the heart of every community in Perth and Kinross.
-Culture is part of the story told by every town, village and settlement and by our city of Perth, Scotland's first capital.
+Culture is part of the story told by every town, village, and settlement and by our city of Perth, Scotland's first capital.
 These stories tell us - and the world - who we are.
-Culture is about self-expression and opening doors to knowledge, new ideas and life chances.
-Culture creates joy and pride in our shared sense of identity as well as celebrating and being curious about cultural differences.
-It supports learning and skills, employability, physical and mental wellbeing and it instils confidence and resilience in people and in places.
+Culture is about self-expression and opens doorways to knowledge, new ideas and life chances.
+Culture engenders joy and pride in our sense of identity, our differences and our sense of belonging.
+It supports learning and skills, employability, physical and mental wellbeing, instils confidence and resilience.
+Our culture, in all its diversity, makes our communities vibrant and resilient.
 We want everyone in Perth and Kinross to have an equal chance to take part in culture and to shape our creative stories for tomorrow.
+And we want our culture to have a world-class reputation.